Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where applicable.

 This morning, sightseeing with a Local Guide includes NOTRE DAME BASILICA, the Old Seminary of St. Sulpice, and a drive to the top of Mount Royal to enjoy a panorama of the city.
 This afternoon, transfer to Montréal’s port to embark on your ship for a 7-night CRUISE.

 Visit Canada’s only walled city, which, until the British victory of 1759, was the center of New France and today is a UNESCO World Heritage Site.
 Stroll within the walls and see the Place d’Armes, Laval Seminary, and ancient Place Royale.
 Also see Old World houses crowding the narrow streets in Lower Town by the St. Lawrence River and the historic Plains of Abraham.

 Day 7 SCENIC CRUISING: GULF OF ST. LAWRENCE

 Québec City marks the start of Saguenay Fjord.
-This 200-mile-long natural canal brings saltwater from the Atlantic Ocean inland and creates a beautiful environment for waterfront living for the communities of the St. Lawrence Seaway.
+This 200-mile-long natural canal brings saltwater from the Atlantic Ocean inland and creates a beautiful environment for waterfront living for the communities of the St. Lawrence River.
 Spend the day at leisure aboard the ship, taking advantage of the numerous amenities.

 Day 8 CHARLOTTETOWN